M268816/power-repo/notes/PowerApp Coding Conventions.md

 preview tab, you can turn on pretty much everything as these features are currently in testing and should be available soon anyway.
 I highly recommend turning off any copilot features though, most of them are simply annoying.
-Within the New tab, its best to leave Coauthoring off unless working closely on a joint project.
+Within the 'New' tab, its best to leave Coauthoring off unless working closely on a joint project.
 Modern controls and themes can be turned on, as creating a new default theme comes in very handy when changing the font style of the whole application.
 New analysis engine should be turned on along with the rest of this